RudigerMorinDocter/CSRF-Attender/README.md

 To use, Install Burp Suite Community (or Pro), go to the 'Extender' tab and Select 'Add'.
 Choose the CSRFAttender.jar and click 'Next'.
 There should be no Errors.
 Now browse your website using Burp's Chromium Browser and look at the results by selecting 'Output' -> 'Show in UI' in the 'Extender' Tab of Burp !

 Feel free to look at the source code and try upgrading it !
+To edit the source code, open BurpExtender.java and use the Burp Interfaces to look for something you need, then implement it !

 So far it only uses the proxy tool from Burp Suite to capture the request headers and transform a GET request into a potential CSRF attack for the website you are currently browsing.
 Definitely upgradable (I encourage anyone to try ! :D)